ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 The protected Headers MUST contain:

-*  alg,  an AEAD algorithm specified by the KDC, the same as received in the symmetric COSE Key
+*  alg, the AEAD algorithm specified by the KDC, the same as received in the symmetric COSE Key

 The unprotected Headers MUST contain: